drhelius/grpc-demo/README.md

 This demo is composed of four microservices modeling how a customer buy products in an eCommerce:

 - [Account](https://github.com/drhelius/grpc-demo-account): Models a user account.
-The user can have many orders in it.
-The account also has a reference to user information.
+This is a composite that aggregates data about the user personal information and product orders made.
-- [Order](https://github.com/drhelius/grpc-demo-order): This is a group of products ordered by the user.
+- [Order](https://github.com/drhelius/grpc-demo-order): This is a group of products ordered by the user in a single transaction.
 - [User](https://github.com/drhelius/grpc-demo-user): The user personal information.
 - [Product](https://github.com/drhelius/grpc-demo-product): A description of a product in the store including price an details.